ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 Even without assuming intent, the functional outcome is clear:
 the only space where discursive structures can be studied is selectively thinned out, making past patterns harder or impossible to verify.

+---

+## 13. Legal Risk Mitigation as a Parallel Mechanism

+In the Thai legal environment, archived user comments can create significant risks for media outlets.
+Certain laws — including those with broad or retrospective applicability — mean that comments which were harmless at the time of publication may later be interpreted differently or flagged by complainants.

+From this perspective, reducing the visibility of older comments can function as a form of legal self‑protection.
+If external reviewers, lawyers, or complainants examine the archive and find only non‑sensitive, conservative‑leaning, or generally uncontroversial comments, the newspaper faces fewer potential liabilities.

+This does not contradict the other mechanisms described above.
+Instead, it **coexists** with them:

+- archive reduction lowers legal exposure
+- but it also removes analytical or critical voices
+- and it leaves a narrow set of low‑risk comments visible
+- which reinforces the dominance of a small commentator cluster
+- and prevents external analysis of moderation patterns

+Even if legal risk mitigation is a contributing factor, the **functional outcome** remains the same:
+the only persistent comment archive becomes discursively narrowed, historically opaque, and analytically unusable.